 Are you looking for a kid-friendly Kona activity?
 Keep scrolling to read my honest review of the Hawaii Keiki Museum on the Big Island of Hawaii.

-This Hawaii Keiki Museum review contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Hawaii Keiki Museum review was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 My kids LOVE children’s museums.
 We’ve done all of them near our home in Seattle and we usually try to visit a few anytime we travel.